Child Support: How Do You Calculate Income?

 I was asked the other day when computing child support, what should you be looking at?
 Should you be looking at current income, last year’s income, year to date income, or some combination of all the above?
 What is the most accurate portrayal of a person’s income for purposes of calculating child support?

-The formula looks something like this; Let’s say the person has made gross income of $52,000 thru 40 weeks this year; $52,000 divided by 40 = $1,300 weekly x 52 weeks =$67,600, divided by 12 months = $5,634 gross monthly income.
+Let’s say the person has made gross income of $52,000 thru 40 weeks this year; $52,000 divided by 40 = $1,300 weekly x 52 weeks =$67,600, divided by 12 months = $5,634 gross monthly income.

 I will then check those calculations over what the person made in the previous two tax years, as well as what they may be making over the recent and 12 week pay periods.

-By going through this in depth anaylsyis, you should have an accurate portrayal of the person’s gross and net monthly income for purposes of running either the straight child support guidelines or for using the shared placement formula for calculating child support.
+By going through this in depth analysis, you should have an accurate portrayal of the person’s gross and net monthly income for purposes of running either the straight child support guidelines or for using the shared placement formula for calculating child support.